changliao1025/pyflowline/README.md

 We use the notebook.py example file under the the notebook directory to showcase the model workflow.
 An additional Python package is required for the visualization purpose.

-The follow steps are recommended:
+The following steps are recommended:

 1. Open the terminal or use your preferred Conda application to create a new Conda environment: